 This plant is a fast-growing vine.
-The flowers are blue, star-shaped, with a diameter of 8-10 cm, the original shape: open the five petals and five sepals in the form of a star; in bloom from June to September.
-For such a luxurious outfit it is called “star of cavalier”.
-Colorful flowers give pink and purple stamens.
-Fruits-yellow-orange berries.
+The flowers are blue, star-shaped, 8-10 cm (3.1-3.9 inches) in diameter, with an original shape: five petals and five sepals open in the form of a star; they bloom from June to September.
+For such a luxurious outfit, he is called the “star of the cavalier”.
+The colorful flowers produce pink and purple stamens.
+The fruits are yellow-orange berries.

-Passiflora caerulea is not demanding, but grows better on well-drained, fertile soils.
-She needs regular watering in the hot, dry summer.
-It can withstand temperatures down to -5°C.
+Passiflora caerulea is not demanding, but grows better in well-drained, fertile soils.
+It needs regular watering in hot, dry summers.
+It can withstand temperatures up to -5°C (23°F).

-In the autumn cut off and use as medicinal raw materials.
-Sometimes Passiflora caerulea is grown as a room culture.
+In the fall, they are cut and used as medicinal raw materials.
+Sometimes Passiflora caerulea is grown as a houseplant.

-Passiflora caerulea herb is used as a soothing agent for neurasthenia, chronic alcoholism, as well as in the climacteric period.
-Alcohol tincture is prepared at the rate of 10 g of grass per 100 g of alcohol.
-Usually her drink drops, starting with 1 and up to 35 per day.
-To prepare a decoction, one sheet per Cup of boiling water is enough.
+The herb Passiflora caerulea is used as a sedative for neurasthenia, chronic alcoholism, as well as in the menopausal period.
+Alcohol tincture is prepared at the rate of 10 g (0.3 ounce) of grass per 100 g (3.5 ounce) of alcohol.
+Usually it is drunk in drops, starting from 1 and up to 35 per day.
+To prepare a decoction, one leaf is enough for a glass of boiling water.